-As part of our audit procedures in relation to fraud we are required to enquire of those charged with governance, including key management, Internal Audit, and other key individuals where relevant as to their knowledge of instances of fraud, the risk of fraud and their views on internal controls that mitigate the fraud risks.
+As part of our audit procedures in relation to fraud we are required to enquire of those charged with governance, including key management and internal audit, as to their knowledge of instances of fraud, the risk of fraud and their views on internal controls that mitigate the fraud risks.
 In accordance with International Standards on Auditing (UK), we plan and perform our audit so as to obtain reasonable assurance that the financial statements taken as a whole are free from material misstatement, whether caused by fraud or error.
-However our audit should not be relied upon to identify all such misstatements.
+However, our audit should not be relied upon to identify all such misstatements.